Frequently Asked Questions

 7. What is the review process for an application?

 Each application undergoes a review process that is specific to the application.
-The review process includes review of application, supporting documentation (transcripts, recommendations, previous standardized test scores- IOWA, STAR, etc., EXPLORE placement test scores) and a student interview.
+The review process includes review of application, supporting documentation (transcripts, recommendations, previous standardized test scores- IOWA, STAR, etc., High School Placement Test scores) and a student interview.

 The Review Committee is made up of Administrators, Counselors and Faculty.
 Application review begins in February and continues throughout the month.